Download the .docx version of this page: aar_poster_presentation.docx.

 How to Prepare and Design your Poster Presentation

-Note: You can adjust the template's color and sections to suit you needs.
+You can adjust the template's color, layout, and sections to suit you needs.
 However, your font should be large enough to read:

-A common mistake is leaving out your acknowledgements, so remember to acknowledge your sources and contributors (see the Final Poster Template).
 Another common mistake is forgetting to label your data.
-If you have any charts, graphs or images, you must give them a title and caption.
+If you have any charts, graphs, or images, you must give them a title and caption.
 See Displaying Data for instructions on how to do this.

-A tri-folding poster board will be provided to you.
-You will have space for 12 8.5x11 panels
+A 36 in tall x 48 in wide tri-folding poster board will be provided to you.
+You will have space for twelve 8.5 in x 11 in panels.

-Sample templates will be available on the aar.pausd website
+Sample templates will be available on the AAR website

-- Posters are an effective way of communicating concisely, visually and attractively, and can be a powerful way of getting information across.
-Academic posters summarize information or research concisely and attractively, to help publicize it and generate discussion.
+- Posters are an effective way of communicating information concisely and visually in a format that is attractive to the audience.
+As a result, academic posters can be a powerful way to help publicize information and generate discussion.

 - An effective poster can make a strong impact, so it's worth developing your poster planning skills.